Sahussavat/fish-wish/README.md

 After that, go to duplicated google forms page.
 Open inspect tab, then go to `Network` (Wifi symbol).

 Enter dummy data into your form (put the question title into the input for easier setting up).
+PS.
+After finished setting up, you can manually delete dummy data in your google sheet.

 Submit the form, then click at `formResponse` in table `Name`.
 You will find the `entry.<INPUT_ID>`.
 These Entry ID will be use for setup custom form in web page.